Ratisbonne Scholarship for children in Years 1 and 2

 Our Lady of Sion is keen to admit students with a wide range of talents and to encourage excellence in all areas.

-Scholarships are offered to children entering the School in Years 7 and 12.
-A Scholarship is a discretionary privilege, subject to high standards of attendance, diligence and behaviour on the pupil’s part and to the parents treating the School and its staff reasonably.
+Scholarships are offered to children entering the school in Years 7 and 12.
+A Scholarship is a discretionary privilege, subject to high standards of attendance, diligence and behaviour on the pupil’s part and to the parents treating the school and its staff reasonably.
 The awarding of a Scholarship is dependent upon a candidate’s performance in competitive examinations or assessments, which take place in January.
+For September 2021, a new Louise Humann Scholarship is being offered for Year 10 students – further details are available from firstname.lastname@example.org.

 Candidates will only be called for an Academic Scholarship interview if they have reached the required standard in the entrance examinations.
-Scholarship Awards are generally in the region of 10-20% but in exceptional circumstances may be in excess of this.
 Scholarships are highly sought after and only a small percentage of scholarship applications are successful as scholarships are limited.

 All awards are given as a percentage of the fees so that their relative value remains constant throughout a student’s school career.
 All scholarships are reviewed annually.
 Scholarships are not means tested.